Junior-transfer leads Hurricanes to victory over Scarlet Knights in season opener

 Senior left-handed ace Jeb Bargfeldt (1-0) scattered six hits and allowed one run over five innings.
 He struck out five and walked one.
 It was the 13th start out of 16 in his UM career he has allowed two runs or less.

 “As far as command wise, I feel like it wasn’t my greatest game, but at the same time, I battled, I had a changeup and an away fastball for most part of the game,” Bargfeldt said.
-“For me, I have to say on, attacking hitters and not worry about if I missed a pitch, but let’s make the pitch…it was a good one to build off of and get better every time.”
+“For me, I have to stay on, attacking hitters and not worry about if I missed a pitch, but let’s make the pitch … It was a good one to build off of and get better every time.”

 Junior outfielder Luke Bowerbank opened up the scoring for Rutgers (0-1) with a two-out RBI-single in the second inning.